For more information, call 802 828-4157 or email Labor.LMI@vermont.gov.

 3. Sex by Age by Employment Status has labor force, employment and unemployment gender information from the U.S. Census Bureau.

 4. Geographic Profile of Employment and Unemployment presents annual data on the employed and unemployed by gender, age, occupation, industry and class of worker.

 Question: Who do I contact for questions related to workers from other countries coming to the United States under the Foreign Labor Certification programs?

 Answer: Information for employers seeking to hire foreign workers can be found at ELMI's Wages & Income in the Prevailing Wage side panel.

 Question: I am looking for information on fringe benefits provided by Vermont employers.

-Answer: Information on benefits offered by Vermont firms is contained in the 2013 Fringe Benefit Study report (pdf).
+Answer: Information on benefits offered by Vermont firms is contained in ELMI's Fringe Benefit Study reports.

 Question: What are the laws/regulations governing job description updating and the amount of changes which dictate when a position needs to be hired for or just a job description update?

 Answer: There are no laws or regulations governing the development of job descriptions as long as they don't discriminate on the basis of race, gender, etc. If you have concerns about discrimination, information is available at the Civil Rights Division of the Attorney General's Office or call 1-888-745-9195 (toll free in Vermont) or (802) 828-3657.
 For questions concerning wage issues, contact VDOL Wage and Hour, email firstname.lastname@example.org, phone (802) 951-4083.

 Question: What is a labor market area and how are they defined?